 Little Things, Big Jobs: Who runs the world?
 BUGS!
 During this fun program, students will get the chance to learn about three major roles arthropods have in our ecosystem.
 We’ll talk about the importance of pollination, the balancing act of predation, and the dirty and messy world of decomposition.

-Technical Requirements: Programs are delivered via the video conferencing software Zoom and are accessible to any classroom equipped with a computer with a webcam, microphone and internet connection.
+Technical Requirements: Programs are delivered via Google Meet or Zoom and are accessible to anyone equipped with a computer with a webcam, microphone and internet connection.
 Full tech support can be provided throughout the process as needed.

 Cost: $40 per program, per class.

 Program Length: Each program runs for approximately 45 minutes, with an additional 10 to 15 minutes set aside for questions at the end.